Feliner – Part One

 Written by Stephen Perry

-|RATAR-0, the most powerful of all the Mutant Warlords, comes to Third Earth and takes control of the MUTANTS.
-RATAR-0 brings SNARFER, SNARF’s nephew, with him after capturing him on the Planet of Snarfs.
-Knowing that the THUNDERCATS will help SNARFER, RATAR-0 allows him to escape and seek the THUNDERCATS’ help.
-RATAR-0 uses SNARFER as the bait, which will lure the THUNDERCATS into combat with his spaceship, the RatStar.
+RATAR-O, the most powerful of all the Mutant Warlords, comes to Third Earth and takes control of the MUTANTS.
+RATAR-O brings SNARFER, SNARF’s nephew, with him after capturing him on the Planet of Snarfs.
+Knowing that the THUNDERCATS will help SNARFER, RATAR-O allows him to escape and seek the THUNDERCATS’ help.
+RATAR-O uses SNARFER as the bait, which will lure the THUNDERCATS into combat with his spaceship, the RatStar.
 The Rat’s Eye is the equivalent of the Eye of ThunDERa and the conflict is reduced to a struggle between these two symbols.
 Allied to LION-O’s massive strength, the Eye of ThunDERa wins, and SNARFER is freed.

 The ThunderCats learn that friends and relatives of Snarf survived the destruction of Thundera and established a planet of Snarfs.
-Inspired by this information and the excitement of Snarf, they muster their forces; defeat the Mutants, and free Snarfer.
-The desire to rescue a kin and be reunited with their social group is more powerful than the desire of the Mutants to do evil.
+Inspired by this information and the excitement of Snarf, they muster their forces, defeat the Mutants, and free Snarfer.
+The desire to rescue kin and be reunited with their social group is more powerful than the desire of the Mutants to do evil.

 The bonds we feel to our culture and social group is a powerful motivator and serves as a basis for our identity.
 Our family, friends, and kinship group socialize us into the habits, norms, and beliefs of our society.
 By interacting with them, we acquire attitudes, behavior patterns, values, and ways of responding.
 Since interaction with others is so valuable, we should be open both to sharing with and learning from the significant others in our lives.

 THUNDERCATS.ORG EPISODE REVIEW